Language and Page Formatting Options

 With user accounts displayed in the RHEL web console you can:

 - Set the access rights to the system.

 The RHEL web console displays all user accounts located in the system.
 Therefore, you can see at least one user account just after the first login to the web console.

 After logging into the RHEL web console, you can perform the following operations:

 - Change their parameters.

 7.3.
 Adding new accounts using the web console

 Use the following steps for adding user accounts to the system and setting administration rights to the accounts through the RHEL web console.

 - The RHEL web console must be installed and accessible.
-For details, see Installing and enabling the web console.
+For details, see Installing the web console.

 - Log in to the RHEL web console.